bentoml/BentoML/docs/source/tutorial.rst

 Tutorial: Intro to BentoML
 ==========================

-BentoML is a python-first, efficient and flexible framework for machine learning model serving.
-It lets data scientists save and version trained models in a standardized format and unifies how a saved model can be accessed for serving.
-This enables ML engineers to easily use the saved models for building online prediction services or batch inference jobs.
+BentoML is a Python-first, efficient and functional framework for machine learning model serving.
+It enables data scientists to save and version trained models in a standardized format and unifies how a saved model can be accessed for serving, while also allows ML engineers to use said saved models for building online prediction services or batch inference jobs with ease.

-BentoML also helps with defining the APIs, environments, and dependencies for running a model, providing a build tool that encapsulates all model artifacts, source code, and dependencies into a self-contained format :code:`Bento`, which is designed to be DevOps friendly and ready for production deployment - just like docker but designed for ML models.
+BentoML also helps define the APIs, environments, and dependencies for running a model, providing a build tool that encapsulates all model artifacts, source code, and dependencies into a self-contained format ``Bento``, which is designed to be DevOps friendly and ready for production deployment.

+Think about ``Bento`` as if it is a Docker container but designed for ML models.

 What are we building?
 ---------------------

-In this tutorial, we will focus on online model serving with BentoML, using a classification model trained with Scikit-Learn and the Iris dataset.
-By the end of this tutorial, we will have an HTTP endpoint for handling inference requests and a docker container image for deployment.
+In this tutorial, we will focus on online model serving with BentoML, using a classification model trained with `scikit-learn <https://scikit-learn.org/stable/>`_ and the Iris dataset.
+By the end of this tutorial, we will have an HTTP/gRPC endpoint for handling inference requests and a docker container image for deployment.